proshik/ajpriceparcer/README.md

-# AppleProductPricesBot #
+# ApplePricesBot #

-[Telegram bot](https://t.me/ApplePriceParcerBot) for check prices on apple types in several shops SpB and Moscow
+[Telegram bot](https://t.me/ApplePriceParcerBot) for check prices on apple products in several shops SpB and Moscow

 ## Build ##